cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 ---
 layout: post
-title: Creativity Just Became the Most Practical Skill
+title: Why Creativity Just Became the Most Practical Skill
-subtitle: Ad it could be ultimate human edge in the era of AI
+subtitle: Is it the human edge in the era of AI?
 tags: career
 description: |
   In an AI-saturated world where execution is cheap, the scarce resource is original framing.
 This blog post explores how to treat creativity as a practical, trainable skill and how to build it with simple daily habits.